 A thorny way towards new rules

-The development of uniform Internal Rules began at the University in 2008, when Ekaterina Babeluk, associate professor of the SPbU Department of State and Administrative Law was appointed as the head of the Academic Affairs Directorate (associate professor Nikolai Kaledin was Senior Vice-Rector for Academic Affairs at the time).
+The development of uniform Internal Rules began at the University in 2008, when Ekaterina Babelyuk, Associate Professor of the St Petersburg University Department of State and Administrative Law was appointed as the head of the Academic Affairs Department (Associate Professor Nikolai Kaledin was Senior Vice-Rector for Academic Affairs at the time).
 Prior to this, tasks like curriculum development, scheduling, teaching workload distribution and tracking, etc. were dealt with by deputy deans for Academic Affairs, i.e. it was done by people at academic teaching positions in their spare time.
-In 2010, Ekaterina Babeluk created academic offices for specific fields of study, which were accountable to deputy heads of the Academic Affairs Directorate.
-Instead of independent deans' offices, there appeared a centralized structure, whose employees followed uniform rules and the same requirements, and pursued a uniform education policy.
+In 2010, Ekaterina Babelyuk created academic offices for specific fields of study, which were accountable to deputy heads of the Academic Affairs Department.
+Instead of independent deans' offices, a centralised structure appeared, whose employees followed uniform rules and the same requirements, and pursued a uniform education policy.

 'The duties of deputy heads include, among other things, counselling students on all education-related issues,' Marina Lavrikova tells us.
 'It was very important to establish reliable information sources.
 Quite often, employees at deans' offices did not know the uniform rules and requirements, and therefore they misinformed students.'
 Even in 2011, there were cases when deans gave incorrect information when answering questions in the Virtual Reception (Minutes of the Rector’s Meeting held on November 14, 2011, item 6).

-Now that we have the information system Obuchenie (SPbU E-services in Education: Past and Present), there should be no such errors – the system automatically transfers all the data at the request of the manager.
+Now that we have the information system Obuchenie (St Petersburg University E-services in Education: Past and Present), there should be no such errors – the system automatically transfers all the data at the request of the manager.
 If a mark is entered into one e-record, it is automatically inserted into every other relevant document.

-Today, the meetings at the Academic Affairs Directorate deal with issues that are not yet regulated by the rules.
+Today, meetings at the Academic Affairs Department deal with issues that are not yet regulated by the rules.
 For example, until recently, different educational programmes scheduled the third resitting of a foreign language pass/fail test at different times: in December, January or February.
 The date was chosen by managers in charge of timetables.
-'SPbU by-laws do not prohibit this; they only determine the period for resittings.
-However, this means that students from different educational programmes would have unequal periods of time for revising,' says Natalia Boyko.
+'St Petersburg University by-laws do not prohibit this; they only determine the period for resittings.
+However, this means that students from different educational programmes would have unequal periods of time for revising,' says Natalya Boyko.
 'After discussing this issue, we decided that meetings of attestation boards on foreign languages should not be held before February.
 Now all students are on equal terms, and they all have a month and a half to prepare for the resitting.'

 Students protecting their rights